V1.7 Dec 31 2007

 For a Bilstein, minimum gas pressure before it started cavitating on the low speed trace was about 80 PSI +/- 10 PSI.
 I ran 125 PSI in mine, and that never cavitated.

-Some feedback on what people consider "crap" - seems I may have gored a few sacred cows.
-That's not at all suprising, given the amount of disinformation and myth accepted as common sense when it comes to shocks.
+Some feedback on what constitutes "crap" - it seems I may have gored a few sacred cows.
+That's not at all surprising, given the amount of disinformation and myth accepted as common sense when it comes to shocks.

 With that track record, any given shock is more likely to be crap than not - especially if the shock supplier can not or will not provide an individual dyno trace for each shock he sells you.
 If he can not (because he doesn't have a dyno) then HE has no idea what the shock is doing either, and if he will not (he dynoed it but won't give you the data) then he is hiding something and should not be delt with.
 My experience with shock builders who have Secret Squirrel valvings is that they DO have something to hide - the fact that they do crappy work.
 Insist on dyno plots!